 The dominant understanding of the duration of Yeshua’s ministry is that it lasted three and half years or so.
-The proof reading for this is found in the Gospel of John which describes three different Passover feasts over the course of Yeshua’s ministry.
+The proof reading for this is found in the Gospel of John, which describes three different Passover festivals over the course of Yeshua’s ministry.
 This implies that Yeshua preached for a period of three years, although some interpretations of the Synoptic Gospels (Matthew, Mark, Luke) suggest a span of only one year or so.

 About the time of our saviour’s death many things are disputed.
-Some in the Apostolic age regarded not these kind of niceties.
+Some in the Apostolic age regarded not these kinds of niceties.
 Those in the next began to take up several opinions one of the most ancient opinions was that our saviour’s preaching lasted but about one year of which mind was Clemens, Alexandrinus, Origen, Tertullian, Africanus, and others.
 Afterward finding three successive passovers in St Johns gospel, and some fancying four divers took up opinions of two or three years and some months and the former opinion went down.

-The narrative of “Yeshua and the money changers” occurs in the Synoptic Gospels and in the Gospel of John; it occurs close to the end of the Synoptic Gospels (Mar_11:15-19, Mat_21:12-17, Luk_19:45-48) and close to the start in Joh_2:13-25 where the first Passover in His ministry is recorded The Gospel of John adds some details of Messiah’s ministry prior to the period covered in the Synoptic Gospels namely that “the Passover was near”.
+The narrative of “Yeshua and the money changers” occurs in the Synoptic Gospels and in the Gospel of John; it occurs close to the end of the Synoptic Gospels (Mar 11:15-19, Mat 21:12-17, Luk 19:45-48) and close to the start in Joh 2:13-25, where the first Passover in His ministry is recorded.
+The Gospel of John adds some details of Messiah’s ministry prior to the period covered in the Synoptic Gospels namely that “the Passover was near”.

-The Passover in Joh_6:4-13 known as the Feeding with Five Loaves of Bread and Two Fish is the one that brings the controversy in the chronology of Yeshua’s ministry.
-There seems to be a problem in this story because when the leavened bread was to be removed from the entire land of Israel, Yeshua fed 5,000 people with leavened bread and the people stayed with Him and not having gone to Yerushalayim for the Passover and the Feast of Unleavened Bread.
-That they ate leavened bread is seen in Mat 16:9-12,
+The Passover in Joh 6:4-13 known as the Feeding with Five Loaves of Bread and Two Fish is the one that brings the controversy in the chronology and duration of Yeshua’s ministry.
+The controversy in this story comes from the misinterpretation of the narrative that suggests that Yeshua fed 5,000 people with leavened bread when the leavened bread was to be removed from the entire land of Israel.

 Do you still not understand, neither remember the five loaves of the five thousand and how many baskets you picked up?
 Or the seven loaves of the four thousand and how many large baskets you picked up?
 How is it that you do not understand that I did not speak to you concerning bread, but to beware of the leaven of the Pharisees and Sadducees?
 Then they understood that He did not say to beware of the leaven of bread, but of the teaching of the Pharisees and the Sadducees.